Paris in October: A Guide to the City's Autumn Charm

 shutterstock_2399523695.jpg

-• Wind: Winds are generally mild in October but can pick up near the Seine and in open spaces.
+• Wind: Winds are generally mild in Paris in October, but can pick up near the Seine and in open spaces.
 A light jacket or scarf will help keep you comfortable during breezier moments.

-• Precipitation: October sees about 2.4 inches (60 mm) of rain, so carrying an umbrella is wise.
+• Precipitation: October sees about 60 mm to 70 mm of rain and spreads over 13 to 14 days, so carrying an umbrella is wise.
 The rain often comes in short bursts, leaving plenty of time to enjoy outdoor activities between showers.

 • Daylight: With 10 to 11 hours of daylight each day, October offers enough light to explore the city.
 However, the days gradually get shorter, so plan outdoor activities accordingly.

 • Humidity: The moderate humidity makes the air feel fresh without being overly damp.
-This comfortable moisture level adds to Paris's overall pleasantness in October.
+This comfortable moisture level adds to the overall pleasantness of Paris in October.

 paris-in-october-2.jpg